 Updated to include information on Antuzis and others v DJ Houghton Catching Services Ltd and others, in which the High Court considered liability for the employer's statutory and contractual breaches.

 In Antuzis and others v DJ Houghton Catching Services Ltd and others, the High Court held that the director and company secretary were both jointly and severally liable for the employer's statutory and contractual breaches.

-Updated to include the minimum wage rates in effect from 1 April 2017.
+Updated to include new rates of the national minimum wage, effective from 1 April 2019.

 HR and legal information and guidance relating to contracts of employment.